Simple Refurbishment Planning Can Boost Rentals

 On the plumbing side, some older flats do not have a separate stopcock.
 There may just be a communal stopcock for the whole block.
 If you can get your plumber to fit a separate one this will make any future plumbing maintenance much simpler and is also useful in reducing potential water damage if there was ever a major leak as water can be turned off much more quickly.

 In more modern properties you would expect much of the work mentioned to be already completed but it still may be worth looking at some of the minor additions.
-The points I have mentioned will be nothing new to experienced investors but will hopefully give some useful pointers to those just starting out with property refurbishments.
+The points I have mentioned will be nothing new to experienced investors but will hopefully give some useful pointers to those just starting out with property needing refurbishment.

 If you are doing a refurbishment in any case then incorporating some of the above will add relatively little additional cost and will make the property more attractive to tenants and commanding higher rental value.
 If you have a question, would like an expert opinion or a free valuation, please get in touch.